sdogruyol/safran-api/README.md

     cd safran-api && bundle exec rails c MainParser.new

-And then boot up your Rails serve to serve JSON
+And then boot up your Rails server to serve JSON

     bundle exec rails s